rust-lang/book/nostarch/chapter08.md

 Second, we can see in the signature that `add` takes ownership of `self`, because `self` does *not* have an `&`.
-This means `s1` in Listing 8-18 will be moved into the `add` call and no longer be valid after that.
+This means `s1` in Listing 8-18 will be moved into the `add` call and will no longer be valid after that.
 So although `let s3 = s1 + &s2;` looks like it will copy both strings and create a new one, this statement actually takes ownership of `s1`, appends a copy of the contents of `s2`, and then returns ownership of the result.
 In other words, it looks like